CppMicroServices/rfcs/text/0003-declarative-services.md

-                "cardinality": "1..1",                              // Cardinality of the reference "policy": "static",                                 // Binding policy for the reference "policy-option": "reluctant",                       // Binding policy option for the reference "target": "(type=file)",                            // LDAP filter for the reference "scope": "bundle"                                   // scope of the reference }],
+                "cardinality": "1..1",                              // Cardinality of the reference "policy": "static",                                 // Binding policy for the reference "policy-option": "reluctant",                       // Binding policy option for the reference "target": "(type=file)"                             // LDAP filter for the reference }],
             "inject-references": true                               // Specifies whether the references are injected into the component instances
         }]